workout intensity

 Planking - combat desk posture with bodyweight workouts for programmers

 The easiest way to combat desk posture is with bodyweight workouts for programmers.
 Bodyweight workouts are a great way to improve your flexibility and strength.
-A study aiming to understand the effects of sitting for long periods noted a significant increase in body discomfort during a prescribed set of exercises after sitting for 30 minutes.
+A study from (Jung et al, 2021) aiming to understand the effects of sitting for long periods noted a significant increase in body discomfort during a prescribed set of exercises after sitting for 30 minutes.
 These exercises are also critical for helping you avoid many posture problems arising from sitting for long periods.
 The best way to combat desk posture is through bodyweight exercises which strengthen muscle groups.
 In a few minutes daily, you can easily counteract the negative effects of desk posture and sitting for long, extended periods.

 Exercise #1 – Jumping jacks